 Happy Tails is a mobile application that provides dog owners with on-demand pet sitting and walking services.
 The app operates on a business model that combines the convenience of Uber's on-demand service with the transparency of Airbnb's review system and Rover's pet care services.
 By offering users the ability to view pet sitters and walkers' ratings and reviews, pet owners can make informed decisions about the person they entrust their furry friends to.

 The primary objective of a kickoff meeting is to establish a strong foundation for a project by aligning stakeholders and the project team on the scope, goals, budget, timeline, and other relevant aspects.
 This meeting serves as an important in-person session to discuss all essential details related to the project, ensuring everyone is on the same page before embarking on the project journey.

-A kickoff meeting is an opportunity to spark an initial conversation and build a clear roadmap together, with no confusion or mismanaged expectations.
-With the proper preparation, you can eliminate surprises or gaps in the project management process, preventing headaches and setbacks later on.
+A well-planned kickoff meeting is an opportunity to initiate a productive dialogue and collaboratively create a clear roadmap with no ambiguity or unrealistic expectations.
+By ensuring thorough preparation, it is possible to mitigate surprises or gaps in the project management process, reducing potential obstacles and delays in the project timeline.

 A prototype video created in Adobe XD.